 Large weight loss, pregnancy, and excess fat can all cause the abdomen to develop a flabby and bulging appearance.
 The loose skin and weakened abdominal muscles that result cannot be corrected through diet and exercise alone, but require surgical repair.
 In a tummy tuck procedure, Dr. Newall removes excess skin and repairs the weakened muscles in order to restore a flat, smooth appearance to the abdomen.

-During the tummy tuck procedure, a horizontal incision is made beneath the bikini line.
-Loose skin is trimmed away, and the loose underlying tissues and muscles are tightened by bringing them together with sutures.
-A second incision may also be made around the navel to correct loose skin in the upper abdomen.
+The incision – Depending on the type of tummy tuck performed (mini, full, extended) a horizontal incision will be made beneath the bikini line allowing the skin to be lifted.
+Once the skin is lifted out of the way Dr. Newall will then repair the abdominal muscles by tightening them back together with sutures.
+The second incision is then made around the navel to correct loose skin in the upper abdomen.
 It may be possible to improve the appearance of stretch marks if loose skin that has stretch marks is removed from the lower abdomen, although a dramatic change should not be expected.
+The remaining skin is then pulled down and sutured back and a new opening for the belly button is created.
+Once in place sutures are used to close the remaining incisions.

 Dr. Newall is a nationally recognized expert for his ability to combine a tummy tuck with liposuction to achieve a toned and tightened appearance that some thought could only be achieved through a more extensive body lift.
 You may be a candidate for this procedure if you have pockets of unwanted fat in addition to loose abdominal skin.